mftb0/cbxv/README.md

     On Linux cbxv is a single executable, put it wherever you like and run it.
     For your convenience a simple script is provided to put a desktop file and icon in the appropriate places for your user.

+    - Arch - cbxv is also available from the AUR, so if you're on Arch you could install cbxv from there if you prefer.
+Below is an example using the yay AUR helper:

+      yay -S libunarr-git cbxv-git

 -   Windows - Download the Windows build from the release area and unarchive it.
     Copy the resulting directory to program files or wherever you like and run it.